Mathpix/mathpix-on-prem/README.md

 kubectl apply -k ./kubernetes-manifests/scs/overlays/your-overlay-name/consumer
 ```

+## GCP GKE Cluster Setup

+To create a GKE cluster with the GPU operator and GPU nodes from scratch you can use terraform.
+Look at the [README.md](kubernetes-cluster-setup/gke/README.md) in the [`kubernetes-cluster-setup/gke/`](kubernetes-cluster-setup/gke/) directory for more information.

 ## RabbitMQ Broker

 The only external dependency for the SCS is the RabbitMQ broker.
 This can be any rabbitmq broker that supports the AMQP 0.9.1 protocol, for processing large files the heartbeat should be disabled and consumer_timeout set to 3600000 (1 hour).